Katrine-Marie/InstaScrape/README.md

 # InstaScrape
-An unopinionated Instagram scraper function
+An unopinionated Instagram scraper function, returning data corresponding to an Instagram username.
+You decide how you want it displayed.
+The function only returns the data to you.